FrentescuCezar/FIIPractic_Bytex/README.md

 **Stable Diffusion** <br />
 - Art generation is powered by the model trained by Justin Pinkney, with Lambda Diffuser and Stable Diffusion: https://huggingface.co/justinpinkney/pokemon-stable-diffusion.
-- Stable Diffusion module utilizes the Automatic1111 nowebui Rest API.
+- Stable Diffusion module utilizes the Automatic1111 nowebui Rest API: https://github.com/AUTOMATIC1111/stable-diffusion-webui/wiki/API

+**ChatGpt** <br />
+- The Name and the Description of the pokemon is automatically generated with ChatGPT-3.5TURBO model : https://github.com/PlexPt/chatgpt-java

 **Security** <br />
 - Authentication and user management is handled by Okta with OAuth2 security. https://developer.okta.com/